-Many small firms are finding that a presence on Twitter, Google Plus, LinkedIn, Instagram, Pinterest or Facebook opens up new lines of communication with their existing customers as well as bringing in fresh new business opportunities.
+Many small firms are finding that a presence on Twitter, LinkedIn, Instagram, Pinterest or Facebook opens up new lines of communication with their existing customers as well as bringing in fresh new business opportunities.

 But the digital world has not replaced other forms of marketing communication.
 Instead, businesses now have to ensure that they engage with customers wherever they would like to be found, both online and off.

 When it comes to social media, where you focus your activity depends entirely on where your customers and prospects expect to find you.

 Creating your profile is a vital first step.
 Unlike big businesses that rely on a logo or a corporate identity on social media sites, as a small business owner you can present a friendly and personal face to the world.
 Use a professional photo and make sure you convey what's special about you and your business without sounding too salesy.